wI2L/jsondiff/README.md

 ##### Outdated package version

 There's also one other downside to the above example.
-If your webhook does not have the latest version of the `client-go` package, or whatever package that contains the types for the resource your manipulating, all fields not known in that version will be deleted.
+If your webhook does not have the latest version of the `client-go` package, or whatever package that contains the types for the resource you're manipulating, all fields not known in that version will be deleted.

 For example, if your webhook mutate `Service` resources, a user could set the field `.spec.allocateLoadBalancerNodePort` in Kubernetes 1.20 to disable allocating a node port for services with `Type=LoadBalancer`.
 However, if the webhook is still using the v1.19.x version of the `k8s.io/api/core/v1` package that define the `Service` type, instead of simply ignoring this field, a `remove` operation will be generated for it.